w3c/cogai/minimalist.md

 * the usual case where the condition chunk's property must be the same as in the buffer
 * use ~ as a prefix for the condition's value when it must be different from the buffer
 * use ~ on its own in place of the condition's value to test that a property is undefined
+* use ~ on its own in an action when you want to undefine a property

 The facts for the counting demo can be rewritten without numbers as a data type: